twcbe/known_face_detector/README.md

-# face-recognition-workspace
+# Known Face Detector

 [![CircleCI](https://circleci.com/gh/twlabs/face-recognition-workspace.svg?style=svg&circle-token=a7216b8a8bcb8065391871ca619301bcbefcda75)](https://circleci.com/gh/twlabs/face-recognition-workspace)

 This program is easier to setup on a linux machine using docker and a camera attached to the system.
 There are several customizable options detailed below.
-To quickly get started jump to the getting started section below.
+To quickly get started jump to the [getting started](#getting-started) section below.

-On OSX only network cameras are supported.
+In OS X, only network cameras are supported.

 The program can be run in headless mode or with display attached.
 The display shows the recognized person visually.
-In case the system doesn't recognize a person correctly it will show the next closest matching person in paranthesis - this is not a match, just shown for debugging.
+In case the system doesn't recognize a person correctly it will show the next closest matching person in paranthesis.
+This is not a match, just shown for debugging.

-* enable or disable display: `-e enable_display=true` (default false, ie. headless)
+* enable or disable display:
+  * `-e enable_display=true` (default false, ie. headless)

-* The following flags specify to store the state file containing people identities in ./data/people_identifier.json file.
+* The following flags specify to store the state file containing people identities in `./data/people_identifier.json file`.
-`-v ./data:/data -e state_file=/data/people_identifier.json`
+  * `-v ./data:/data -e state_file=/data/people_identifier.json`

-The source of the video feed can be anything that opencv supports as video source!
+The source of the video feed can be anything that [OpenCV](https://opencv.org/) supports as video source!
 It could be a camera attached to the computer, a network camera reachable using an rtsp URI, a pre-recorded video file at a given path.

 * To specify the source:
-`-e video_device=-1 --device /dev/video0` choose the first camera attached to the machine `-e video_device=-1 --device /dev/video1` choose the second camera attached to the machine `-e video_device="rtsp://<username>:<password>@<ip>/<channel_number>"` choose a network camera reachable using the given URI.
+  * `-e video_device=-1 --device /dev/video0` choose the first camera attached to the machine.
+  * `-e video_device=-1 --device /dev/video1` choose the second camera attached to the machine.
+  * `-e video_device="rtsp://<username>:<password>@<ip>/<channel_number>"` choose a network camera reachable using the given URI.
 Make sure to enter the username, password, ip and channel_number.
-`-e video_device="/data/video_filename.mp4"` make sure to put the video file in the `./data` folder
+  * `-e video_device="/data/video_filename.mp4"` make sure to put the video file in the `./data` folder.

 ## Linux:
 ### Prerequisites: